hiibolt/KnowledgeBase/pages/Collisions Lab Report.md

 	  It would be a terrible idea to have elastic collisions.
 Small vehicles at a standstill would be utterly demolished by the sheer speeds an elastic collision with, say, a freight truck would cause.
 If the two vehicles stick instead, the velocity is reduced due to an increase in mass.
 - # Discussion
 	- ## 4.1 Loss in K vs Loss in P
+	  The question asked to compare loss of kinetic energy to the loss of momentum.
+Our photogates were damaged and reported falsely, but from looking at another group's data, I deduced that this is due to momentum using *v* linearly ($$$$)
 - # Conclusion
   ...